IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 61. Click the selected hosts.

-    The steps open the context menu is simplified as a single click.
-In the actual console, users would right-click on the lists of selected hosts.
+    The steps to open the menu is simplified as a single click.
+In the actual console, users right-click on the list of selected hosts.

 62. Click **Add to backup job**.
 63. Click **New job**.